 This bar is set into the vaults of Southbridge and is supposed to be possessed by a Banshee's spirit.
 In Irish folklore, Banshee is a fairy whose scream and wails announce the listener's family member's death.
 So, don't forget to check out this rock-themed haunted spot in the middle of the city.

 4. The Gardener's Cottage

-Now moving on from peculiar drinking bars to the unique food spots, the first one on the list is this farm to table style restaurant.
-The Gardener's Cottage is one of the best restaurants in Edinburgh.
-Its owner wanted to create a place in touch with the Scottish roots by adding a touch modern fine dining while connecting the diner, producer, and landscape.
+Now moving on from peculiar drinking bars to the unique food spots, the next one on the list of best Edinburgh restaurants is this farm to table style restaurant.
+The Gardener's Cottage is one of the top restaurants in Edinburgh.
+Its owner wanted to create a place in touch with the Scottish roots by adding a touch of modern fine dining while connecting the diner, producer, and landscape.
 An 18th-century antique cottage has been refurbished into this traditional yet elegant restaurant.
 All the vegetables and herbs are grown right outside the dining rooms, where diners can enjoy a walk among the fields and herb patches.
 They source all their produce from meat to seafood to alcohol all from the prestigious local farms.
 Their interior is old-fashioned, the atmosphere is rustic, food is delectable, and the staff is friendly.
 Their seasonal sic course dinner menu, which changes every evening, is all the rage in the Edinburgh's food scene.

 5. The Table